MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 "So, tell me about yourself.
 What have you done in your career and what brought you here?"

 Unnatural as it feels, this formality can score you a lot of points at an interview.
-Its main purpose is to spare your interviewer the burden of reading your résumé carefully.
-But since your answer will be longer than most things you say through the rest of the conversation, your interviewer is likely to sit back, listen to you talk, and ask him/herself "do I take this candidate seriously?"
+Since your answer will be longer than most things you say through the rest of the conversation, your interviewer is likely to sit back, listen to you talk, and decide whether to take your candidacy serioiusly."

 If you're good at selling yourself, this is where you shine.
 Otherwise no worries.
 A 1 minute, well-rehearsed spiel is all you need to sound prepared and professional.

 ## Brainstorming

-As you brainstorm talking points about your career trajectory and how you got into web development, ask yourself these questions:
+Before crafting your pitch, ask yourself these questions:

 * When did you write your first line of code?
 Writing BASIC functions on your TI graphing calculator in middle school counts.
 That’s how a lot of successful programmers got started.
 * Why did you choose to major in X?